Communist Workers' Party – For Peace and Socialism: Politics

-The KTP's platform is rooted in the Brezhnevist tradition of Marxism–Leninism.
-The KTP has included a critique of the former Soviet Union as part of party ideology since the establishment of the party.
+The KTP's platform is rooted in the Soviet tradition of Marxism–Leninism.
+However, the KTP has included a critique of the revisionism of the former Soviet Union as part of party ideology since the establishment of the party.
 Lead members of the KTP have been known to quote Joseph Stalin and use traditional Leninist rhetoric.
 Party members have also rejected the idea of Eurocommunism.
-The KTP has shown support for the Democratic People's Republic of Korea (DPRK) with KTP party members often praising the leadership of the DPRK's current governing body.
-Many of Kim Jong-il's writings have been published by the KTP, and KTP members have participated in the Finnish Society for the Study of the Juche Idea.
+The KTP has shown support for North Korea, also known as the Democratic People’s Republic of Korea (DPRK) with KTP party members often praising the leadership of the DPRK's current governing body.
+Many of Kim Jong-Il's writings have also been published by the KTP, and the party members have participated in the Finnish Society for the Study of the Juche Idea.

 The KTP has been strictly against Finland's participation in the European Union and the adoption of the euro as Finland's currency.
 KTP party members have been known to boycott European Parliament elections.